sugarlabs/musicblocks/documentation/README.md

 specified duration.
 For example, you can pack three quarter notes into the duration of a single quarter note to get three twelfth notes.
-You can mix and match Rhythm and individual note blocks within a Tuplet Block to generate complex rhythms.
+You can mix and match Rhythm and individual note blocks within a Tuplet block to generate complex rhythms.
 Each note is represented by a column in the matrix.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/setkey.svg'</img>

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/key.svg'</img>

-The Set Key Block is used to set the key for the mapping between the Solfage and notes using a "movable" system (See [Solfage](https://en.wikipedia.org/wiki/Solf%C3%A8ge) for more details).
+The Set Key block is used to set the key for the mapping between the Solfage and notes using a "movable" system (See [Solfage](https://en.wikipedia.org/wiki/Solf%C3%A8ge) for more details).

-The Key Block contains the current Key, by default, C Major.
+The Key block contains the current Key, by default, C Major.

 Note Palette
 ------------

 The Note Palette contains blocks used to play music.
-Stacks of notes can be created from the matrix, by clicking on the Save Button, or by direct construction using the Pitch Block and the blocks on this palette.
+Stacks of notes can be created from the matrix, by clicking on the Save Button, or by direct construction using the Pitch block and the blocks on this palette.
 In addition to creating notes, you can transform the notes using blocks such as Sharp and Flat or Transposition.